clue1ess/xv6/os_theory.md

 3. Execute th einstruction.
 4. Increment the PC.

+Processor is made to work in two modes:

+1. Real addressing mode (single task)
+2. Virtual addressing mode (multi task)

 ## Booting process

 1. When computer is turned on, PC will point to a location set by manufacturer(typically in ROM) which is BIOS.
 2. BIOS initializes hardware devices and has settings which defines boot order.
 BIOS will scan for existing devices.
-3. On first hit, it will load contents of sector 0 of that device into predefined location in RAM, known as bootloader.
+3. On first hit, it will load contents of sector 0(512 bytes) of that device into predefined location in RAM, known as bootloader.
 4. Bootloader will select OS to load(e.g., grub).
 5. It loads selected OS into memory from secondary storage and jump to it.